In School Programs

 Digital Arts Program

 The Digital Arts and Mixed-Media Program is focused on teaching artistic expressive techniques and history of visual arts while exploring the elements of mixed media, digital media, and design-thinking.
 Mono County children have limited opportunities to explore the intersection of art and technology.
 Moreover, many local families cannot afford basic art materials, much less tech gadgets like iPads or video projectors.
 Following inquiry-based discussions, students will learn about some of the most influential modern animators, photographers, and videographers, and use the knowledge to create original artwork that reflects the cultural diversity of our community.

 MAC Music Program

 The students in the Eastern Sierra Unified School District (ESUSD) currently do not have any regular in-school music instruction.
-Through the fundraising from our June Lake Jam Fest Event, MAC is currently developing a sequential, standards-based music program that will be provided to every ESUSD student from Kindergarten-8th grade.
+Through fundraising efforts, MAC is currently developing a sequential, standards-based music program that will be provided to every ESUSD student from Kindergarten-8th grade.
 They will also be learning about music from cultures around the world, including Latino and Native American cultures.
 This will give students from those cultures a closer connection to their heritage and provide those students from other cultures a greater appreciation and connection to their peers.
 By having regular music performances open to the parents, the students will also gain awareness of the support of the community beyond their peers and instructors.